loshadki/whichmacshouldibuy/content/_index.md

-But if you will work on several applications simultaneously, let's say you will be editing RAW Photo, and switching to a Video Editor of 60 minutes movie you are creating, both of them can require a significant amount of memory (RAM), maybe 16Gb each, which means that delays of switching between applications can be way more noticeable.
+But if you will work on several applications simultaneously, let's say you will be editing RAW Photo, and switching to a Video Editor of 60 minutes movie you are creating, both of them can require a significant amount of memory (RAM), maybe 16 GB each, which means that delays of switching between applications can be way more noticeable.
 But again, we are talking about Professional work.

 Editing Office documents do not require a lot of Memory.
 A single Web Page in the Browser does not require a lot of